 Montanans collaborate on handling prescription drug abuse

 April 23, 2018 - Carroll College's public health students presented their work on prescription drug abuse to the Helena community at the state capitol.
-Full Story from KXLH
+Full story from KPAX.

 Despite snow, Carroll College students plant vegetables at Helena Food Share garden

 April 5, 2018 - Students at Carroll College started early-season planting at the Helena Food Share garden on Wednesday as part of a course to learn about nutrition, community health and growing in a tough climate.